 4. Going to the Restroom

 Gross.
-The last thing we want to do is picture another person going to the restroom while we are talking to them on the phone.
+The last thing we want to do is picture another person going to the restroom while we are talking to him on the phone.
 Nearly half of people admitted to doing just that while on a conference call.

 I will tread lightly on my commentary here.
 If you are doing this, please stop.
 Just don’t.
 It’s a dangerous path to go down that could end in professional humiliation.